intellistream/SAGE/installation/README.md

 ### 2.2 Compile CANDY and install pycandy

-Go to the CANDY project directory, and find the `installation`.

-In the directory, use the following command to auto install `pycandy`:
+Use the following command to auto install `pycandy`:

 ```bash
 conda deactivate # ensure in non conda env